 Due to the COVID-19 pandemic, recruitment of adoptive families for Agape Adoption's mainland China program is temporarily paused, unless in very unique cases.
+In the meantime we encourage families to consider our Hong Kong program.
 Please subscribe to our China program and waiting child newsletter to be informed as soon as adoptions resume.

 China's adoption program is formalized and, prior to COVID-19, stable.
 The China adoption program is a great choice for families who are open to children with special needs and to a wide range of ages.
 Previously, Agape Adoptions is able to match families within 12 months.
 Therefore, we strongly encourage families interested in adopting from China to submit their documentation in advance and be “paperwork ready.”
 All adoptions from China are completed in accordance with the Hague Convention on intercountry adoption.
 More information can be found here.

 The China Center for Children’s Welfare and Adoption (CCCWA) is the adoption authority for all international adoptions and international adoption agencies operating within China.
 Accredited agencies in the United States, like Agape Adoptions, work directly with the CCCWA to help your family complete an adoption from China.
 Families can be matched with a Non Special Focus (NSF) child, typically a younger child with minor special needs, or a Special Focus (SF) child, typically an older child or a child of any age with moderate special needs.

 Agape Adoptions/AAO is not accepting applications for families interested in a Non-Special Needs (healthy) child only.